HasaTK/rodrobe/README.md

-# RoDrobe - A roblox clothing bot [WIP]
+# RoDrobe
-A discord roblox clothing bot for your group.If you have any requests/features in mind which are not already implemented, please let me know.
+Rodrobe is a discord roblox clothing bot for your group and  comes with many features which can be used to increase your income if used correctly

 ![](https://cdn.discordapp.com/attachments/1154068857879793674/1155502142161956905/image.png)
 ## Features